-Ambient air quality in the region is compromised with multiple exceedances of national and World Health Organisation (WHO) standards for dust and SO2.
-Exceedances are largely due to prevalence of wood burning for domestic heating and cooking as well as the operation of industrial sawmills in the region.
-Metal concentrations in dust are high and exceed the national standards.
+According to the WAI 2022 ESIA, ambient air quality in the region is partially compromised, with multiple exceedances of national and World Health Organisation (WHO) standards for dust and SO_2 .
+Exceedances are largely due to the prevalence of wood burning for domestic heating and cooking as well as the operation of industrial sawmills in the region.
+Metal concentrations in dust are also high and exceed the national standards.